Potter sequence: Prognosis

-The first child to survive Bilateral Renal Agenesis (BRA), Abigail Rose Herrera Beutler, was born in July 2013 to US Congresswoman Jaime Herrera Beutler.
+The first child to survive bilateral renal agenesis (BRA), Abigail Rose Herrera Beutler, was born in July 2013 to US Congresswoman Jaime Herrera Beutler.

-A few weeks before she was born, Dr. Jessica Bienstock, a professor of maternal-fetal medicine at Johns Hopkins Hospital, administered a series of saline solution injections into the mother's womb to help the baby's lungs to develop.
+A few weeks before she was born, Dr. Jessica Bienstock, a professor of maternal–fetal medicine at Johns Hopkins Hospital, administered a series of saline solution injections into the mother's womb to help the baby's lungs to develop.
 After Abigail was born, the procedure was considered a success.
 The infant did not need artificial respiration and could breathe on her own.
 Her parents kept her on at-home kidney dialysis until she was old enough for a kidney transplant.
 On February 8, 2016, at the age of two, Abigail received a kidney from her father at the Lucile Packard Children's Hospital Stanford in California.

 History

 Bilateral renal agenesis (BRA) was first recognized as a defect of human fetal development in 1671 by Wolfstrigel.

 In 1946, Edith Potter (1901–1993) described a series of 20 cases with absent kidneys, noting the characteristic appearance of the head and lungs.
 Up until this time, the condition itself was considered to be extremely rare.
-However, in part to Potter's work, it has come to light that the condition presents far more frequently than previously reported.
-Potter analyzed approximately 5000 autopsy cases performed on fetuses and newborn infants over a period of ten years and found that 20 of these infants presented with BRA, all of which had distinctive facial characteristics which did not appear to them to have any specific embryologic correlation with the renal anomaly.
-It was only much later when she and others attributed the multiple congenital deformities, including the features of Potter's facies and also pulmonary hypoplasia, to have been caused by the prolonged severe lack of amniotic fluid.
-These facial characteristics have subsequently been termed as being known as Potter facies.
+However, due in part to Potter's work, it has come to light that the condition presents far more frequently than previously reported.
+Potter analyzed approximately 5000 autopsy cases performed on fetuses and newborn infants over a period of ten years and found that 20 of these infants presented with BRA, all of which had distinctive facial characteristics which did not appear to have any specific embryologic correlation with the renal anomaly.
+It was only much later that she and others were to attribute the multiple congenital deformities, including the features of Potter's facies and also pulmonary hypoplasia, to the prolonged lack of amniotic fluid.
+These facial characteristics have subsequently been referred to as Potter facies.
 From her analysis, she was able to deduce the sequence of events that leads to what is now known as Potter sequence.

-Potter went on to become a pioneer in the field of human renal development and her contributions are still employed and appreciated by clinicians and researchers to this day.
+Potter went on to become a pioneer in the field of human renal development; her contributions are still employed and appreciated by clinicians and researchers to the present time.